MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 description: "Provides IT Pros with info about the different application compatibility and readiness tools that can help organizations move to Office 365 ProPlus"
 ---

-# Overview of application readiness tools for Office 365 ProPlus
+# Overview of application compatibility and readiness assessment tools for Office 365 ProPlus

+Organizations tell us that application compatibility and readiness assessment is one of their top concerns when planning an upgrade to Office 365 ProPlus.
+To help organizations with this assessment effort, we have released several different on-premises tools over the last several years.
+Because there are several different tools available, organizations ask us which of these tools they should be using as they plan and implement their upgrade to Office 365 ProPlus.
+The answer can depend on a variety of factors, but in general our recommendation is:

+ - Use the [Readiness Toolkit](#readiness-toolkit-for-office-add-ins-and-vba) for basic environments where simplified tool deployment and use is desired.
+ - Use the [readiness features in Configuration Manager](#office-365-proplus-readiness-features-in-configuration-manager-current-branch), if you already have System Center Configuration Manager (Current Branch) deployed in your organization.
+ - Use [Office Telemetry Dashboard](#office-telemetry-dashboard) only if your orgnization needs certain usage and health information.

-Typically, enterprises go through the following phases when planning an upgrade to Office 365 ProPlus:
+Typically, organizations go through the following phases when planning and implementing an upgrade to Office 365 ProPlus:

-- **Prepare**  Gather the inventory of devices, solutions, users, and compatibility information to adequately plan for the upgrade and pilot validation.
+- **Prepare**  Gather the inventory of devices and users, and compatibility information about add-ins and macros to adequately plan for the pilot validation and upgrade.
 - **Upgrade**  Perform the necessary steps to deploy Office, including potential remediation work for application compatibility.
 - **Manage**  Ensure ongoing updates don’t have any impact on business continuity or application compatibility.

+The Readiness Toolkit and Configuration Manager can help during the Prepare phase, and Configuration Manager can also help during the Upgrade phase.
+Office Telemetry Dashboard is primarily of use during the Manage phase.

+The following sections provide an overview of the key features of each of these tools, along with links to additional information about each tool.

 ## Readiness Toolkit for Office add-ins and VBA